Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 #### Conclusion

-   * The code validators highlighted 2 errors:
-      * Using an a tag to wrap a button - this issue has been fixed for the first release.
-      * Missing a h1 tag inside a new section - this issue has been fixed for the first release.
+   * The code validators highlighted these errors which have been fixed for the first release:
-   * The carousel issue in the Opera browser will be looked at in future releases.
+      * Using "labelledby" rather than "aria-label".
+      * Missing / in a </script> tag.
+      * Missing 4 semicolons in my javascript code.
+   * The web app works correctly in all five major browsers.
    * The suggestions given in the Lighthouse report will be implemented in the second release.